I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

 Related Article: Pre-Workout Without Creatine

-Citrulline Malate is a precursor to nitric oxide, and with 4 Gauge you get 1 gram which is extracted from watermelons.
+Citrulline malate is an amino acid precursor to nitric oxide, and with 4 Gauge pre-workout, you get 1 gram extracted from watermelons.

 With your skeletal muscles pumping hard, they will need as much oxygen and nutrients as they can get.